Difference between electrolytic AC and DC marking & etching

 Terms such as ‘marking’ and ‘etching’ are often used interchangeably to describe several related metal branding operations.

 When it comes to the electrochemical method, marking and etching are performed with the help of mild electrolytic marking fluids and electricity.

 Depending on the electrical current (AC or DC) used, marking and etching give different results and affect the metal surface differently.

-AC (Alternating Current) marking/etching results in a dark mark/imprint on the metal piece – without any changes done to the surface.
+AC Marking results in a dark mark/imprint on the metal piece – without any changes done to the surface.

-On the other hand, Direct Current – DC marking is more similar to engraving – some of the surface is removed through a chemical reaction.
+DC marking (etching) is more similar to engraving – some of the surface is removed through a chemical reaction.

-The effect on the metal surface is therefore the main difference between AC/DC marking and etching.
+The effect on the metal surface is therefore the main difference between the AC / DC marking and etching.

 See more details below.

 Typically, the result of AC marking is a dark oxidized mark on the surface of most metals – stainless steel included.